teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Pandemic

-During the 2020+ pandemic we all learned communications were now channeled through a large number of apps, depending on the preference of the group.
+During the 2020+ pandemic we all learned communications were now channeled through a growing number of apps, depending on the preference of the group.

 1. zoom
 2. google meet (formerly google chat)
 3. microsoft teams
 4. skype (anybody still use this?)
-5. slack
+5. slack (starting to charge)
 6. discord
 7. gathertown
 8. webex